nick-ng/poe-map-team/LAB_GEMS.md

 - 2.0 Summon Reaper (2, Summon Reaper of Revenants, Summon Reaper of Eviscerating)
 - 2.0 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
 - 2.0 Void Sphere (1, Void Sphere of Rending)
-- 1.5 Chain Hook (1, Chain Hook of Angling)
+- 1.6 Chain Hook (1, Chain Hook of Angling)
+- 1.5 Holy Hammers (1, Holy Hammers of Spirals)
 - 1.0 Absolution (1, Absolution of Inspiring)
 - 1.0 Bladestorm (1, Bladestorm of Uncertainty)
 - 1.0 Cleave (1, Cleave of Rage)